Public transport in Riga – Bus, Trams, Trains and Bicycle information in Riga. How to get around in Riga and beyond.

 Trains from Riga

 Cheap and comfortable, trains are the best way to get around Latvia.
-Unfortunately, there are only a certain number of tracks, and the only international lines go to Tartu in Estonia or to Russia.
+Unfortunately, there are only a certain number of tracks, and the only international lines go to the border of Estonia or to Russia.
 Still, if you plan on a day trip to check out the castle ruins in Cesis, the natural beauty of Sigulda or want to spend a day by the beach, a train is your best bet.
 All tracks lead to Riga Central Station, tickets can be bought in the hall before making your way up to the platform.

 Buses will get you most places in Latvia and are also the only way to travel between the three Baltic capitals.
 Whilst standards vary depending on the company and the distance travelled, they are reliable enough and run quite regularly.
 Most buses leave from the Main Bus Station, located between the Old Town and the Central Market.
+The most popular international bus lines are Lux Express and Ecolines.

 Find the times here: